microsoftgraph/powershell-intune-samples/EnrollmentRestrictions/Readme.md

 This script sets the device enrollment restrictions in the Intune Service that you have authenticated with.
 The settings created by the script are shown below in the JSON section below.

 #### Set-DeviceEnrollmentRestrictions Function
-This function used to set the device enrollment restrictions in the Intune Service.
+This function is used to set the device enrollment restrictions in the Intune Service.
 It requires multiple parameter -id and -JSON as an input to the function to pass the JSON data to the service.

 ```PowerShell
 Set-DeviceEnrollmentRestrictions -id 2981ad5f-d7c5-4422-834c-4381c3a33079 -JSON $JSON